utk-cs340-fall24/Pick-Your-Place/helloplus/nmaheshw/README.md

 ---
 ## Practice working with the following relevant languages/frameworks: Bootstrap, html/css

-Two major components of our project includes two dynamic navigation bars- one is meant to display the details of a city and the other showcases the list of destinations the user has appended to their bucket list.
+A major component of our project includes two dynamic navigation bars- one is meant to display the details of a city and the other showcases the list of destinations the user has appended to their bucket list.
 Through this assignment, I am exploring the possible html/css implementation of the basic structure of the latter of these two navigation